Functions and powers of the entity

 An indemnity is an agreement by one person to pay another person any sums owed to a third party.
 “Indemnification” means that the entity relies on its own resources to pay board members' and any others’ legal costs for claims that result from board/entity actions, unless the board has decided to take out indemnity insurance.

-The CE Act provides that members of an entity are immune from civil liability unless they have breached an individual duty set out in the Act.
-It also contains express powers for a board to indemnify its members, employees, office holders and committee members at the board's discretion for acts or omissions done in good faith and in the performance or intended performance of the entity's functions (s.
-122).
+The CEA provides that members of an entity are immune from civil liability unless they have breached an individual duty set out in the Act.
+It also contains express powers for a board to indemnify its members, employees, office holders and committee members at the board’s discretion for acts or omissions done in good faith and in the performance or intended performance of the entity’s functions (s122).
 Such indemnities can only be for liability for conduct and for costs incurred in defending or settling a claim relating to that liability.
 Indemnities can cover costs of claims in the absence of court proceedings and also court and disciplinary proceedings (criminal and civil, pre-trial, substantive, and on appeal), provided that the statutory prerequisites are met.

 Insurance provides financial protection for board members and others who are covered, in the event that they are sued in conjunction with the performance of their duties as they relate to the entity.